Professor Cullen Lecture Notes

 3) Transferring control to and regaining control from the function.

-Each return causes the current data area to be released, and the data area allocated immediately prior to the current area becomes the new current data area.
+Each return or unwinding causes the current data save area to be released, and the data area allocated immediately prior to the current area becomes reconstituted as the new local data area.

 Recursion vs. Iteration